yuval4597/8-Puzzle-Search/README.md

-# Solving the 8-Puzzle using Search (CS170 Project 1)
+# Solving the 8-Puzzle using Search
- Project 1 for CS170 taken in Fall 2021.
+Program using Uniform Cost Search, and A* with two heuristics (Misplaced Tile, and Manhattan Distance) in order to solve the 8-puzzle.